JFCodes/WhatsAppJS/README.md

 ---
 ## The WhatsAppJS class

-The class provides a way to generate the login QRCode which is saved to a image file and/or launched on screen.
+The class provides a way to generate the login QRCode which is saved to an image file and/or launched on screen.
 Reading the QRCode within an WhatsApp phone app, logs that user into the active puppeeter instance.
 After a valid login is detected, the WhatsAppJS class provides methods to send messages.

 #### WhatsAppJS.initiate(options)
 ```
 Kicks in the puppeeter instance.
 This is not included on the class constructor because it is resource intensive.
-With a initiate method, you can control when the class does the heavy lifting.
+With an initiate method, you can control when the class does the heavy lifting.
 ```
 #### WhatsAppJS.getQrCode({openFile})
 ```
 Get the QRCode for the user to log in into.
-The QRCode is saved to a image file.
+The QRCode is saved to an image file.
 You can also decide to show the QRCode on screen by
 setting `openFile` to true
 ```